-As per written accounts hunting by royalty lead to extinction of Tiger population in India.
-The Tiger population was wiped off by 1950’s from most hunting reserves in Rajasthan.
-Royalty and British officers continued to engage in their favorite sport at the cost of Tiger population!
-Many believe Britishers were responsible for wiping out of the Tiger population across Indian subcontinent.
+As per written accounts, hunting by royalty lead to the extinction of the Tiger population in India.
+The Tiger population was wiped off by the 1950s from most hunting reserves in Rajasthan.
+Royalty and British officers continued to engage in their favorite sport at the cost of the Tiger population!
+Many believe Britishers were responsible for wiping out of the Tiger population across the Indian subcontinent.

-With just a table left to accommodate our entire gang at an outdoor seating, we didn’t have much option!
+With just a table left to accommodate our entire gang at an outdoor seating, we didn’t have many options!
 We opted to seat at upper deck which is open to air from all four sides.
 We heard that indoor lounge on the ground floor has a great interior too.

-The furniture and setting make a departure from the trendy and casual seating arrangement which is popular now a days.
-Dimly lit place with wood and leather furniture reminds us of pre 1980’s era.
+The furniture and setting make a departure from the trendy and casual seating arrangement which is popular nowadays.
+The dimly lit place with wood and leather furniture reminds us of pre-1980’s era.

-With menu cards delivered at the table soon everyone placed the orders.
+With menu cards delivered at the table soon, everyone placed the orders.
 There’s quite a bit on the offer.
-Unlike Bar Palladio which has a limited menu, Shikaar Bagh offers full menu in both drinks and food.
+Unlike Bar Palladio which has a limited menu, Shikaar Bagh offers the full menu in both drinks and food.

 check out my earlier post on Bar Palladio – Bar Palladio Jaipur/ Chic bar of Jaipur/ iphonography.
-Check out other posts in Jaipur Eats
+Read more on Jaipur Food Guide